weaversa/cryptol-course/labs/projecteuler/projecteuler.md

 >
 > (Aside: these numbers are called [factorions](https://en.wikipedia.org/wiki/Factorion).
 It is unclear why Project Euler does not include 1 and 2).
 >
 > Hints: the factorial function is usually defined recursively, but that tends to make SAT solving difficult.
 Since you only need to calculate the factorial of the numbers 0-9, make your function just do a case by case calculation.
 To get the digital representation of the number, create a function which takes in a number and a list of numbers and returns true exactly when the list is the base 10 representation.
-Finally, it can be shown that the most number of di\
-gits a factorion can have is 6.
+Finally, it can be shown that the most number of digits a factorion can have is 6.

 ### [Problem 36](https://projecteuler.net/problem=36)

-> The decimal number, 585 = 1001001001_(2) (binary), is palindromic in both bases.
+> The decimal number, 585 = 1001001001 (binary), is [palindromic](https://www.dictionary.com/browse/palindromic) in both bases.
 >
 > Find at least three numbers which are palindromic in base 10 and base 2.
 >